segmentio/segment-docs/src/connections/destinations/catalog/attentive-mobile/index.md

 ## Getting Started

-{% include content/connection-modes.md %}

-### Installing from Attentive
+### Install from Attentive

-1. Follow the the [Attentive documentation](https://docs.attentivemobile.com/pages/developer-guides/third-party-integrations/customer-data-platforms/segment/) to install the Segment integration in Attentive.
+1. Follow the the [Attentive documentation](https://docs.attentivemobile.com/pages/developer-guides/third-party-integrations/customer-data-platforms/segment/){:target="_blank"} to install the Segment integration in Attentive.

-### Installing from Segment
+### Add from Segment

 Note: To install an additional Attentive destination from the Segment UI, the integration must already be installed in Attentive.
 If you've not already done so, please follow [the Installing From Attentive steps](#installing-from-attentive).